 Famed for its nightlife, the town comes alive after dark when locals and visitors alike don their dancing shoes and head to the vast array of bars, pubs and clubs on Old Christchurch Road.

 Like most UK towns and cities, there is plenty of shopping to be had in Bournemouth and its malls, pedestrianised areas and Victorian arcades will cater to your every whim.
 Main areas for retail therapy are centred around The Square, The Triangle and the Lansdowne.
 Antiques fans should look no further than the famed Boscombe area, whilst shoppers looking to pick up a unique souvenir should head to the shops around the Westbourne area.

 As a seaside resort town, the beach and Bournemouth Pier are the main draws and, during summer months, see thousands of people head to the shore to cool off.
 Should the weather not be in your favour, the town has plenty of other activities to entertain visitors.
 Wonderful Victorian architecture abounds, with the most fantastic example being St. Peter’s Church.
 Literary buffs will be delighted to discover the tomb of Mary Shelley, author of Frankenstein along the cremated heart of her husband, poet Percy Bysshe Shelley.
 To delve deeper into the history of Bournemouth spend some time at the Russell-Cotes Art Gallery and Museum - a beautiful Art Deco house, it contains the personal collections of the owners Annie and Merton Russell-Cotes.

-Bournemouth Airport is an airport located 3.5 NM north-northeast of Bournemouth.
+Bournemouth International Airport is located 3.5 miles northeast of Bournemouth.